Brenton Rickard: Career best times

-Doping Allegations
+Doping allegation

 In 2020, the IOC began proceedings in the Court of Arbitration of Sport to void Rickard's results from the 2012 London Olympics after his urine samples from that competition tested positive for furosemide, a banned diuretic.
-If the IOC's findings are upheld, six Australian swimmers would be stripped of their bronze medal in the 4 × 100 m medley, in which Rickard swam the breaststroke leg of the heat.
+If the IOC's findings were upheld, six Australian swimmers would have been stripped of their bronze medal in the 4 × 100 m medley, in which Rickard swam the breaststroke leg of the heat.

-The proceedings were withdrawn on August 24th, 2021.
+The proceedings were withdrawn on August 24, 2021.